 The growing world population and global welfare, energy transition, mobility transition and climate change require new concepts of susainable energy- and raw material supply as well as resilient supply chains.
-The chair of Structural Geology headed by Christoph Hilgers improves models on mechanical and chemical rock properties as well as rock magnetics to better predict hetergeneties of reservoirs and storage sites in the subsurface.
+The chair of Structural Geology headed by Christoph Hilgers improves models on mechanical and chemical rock properties as well as rock magnetics to better predict heterogeneities of reservoirs and storage sites in the subsurface.
 We analyze processes, techno-economical utilization concepts and value chains for energy and mineral resources to identify strategic alternatives.
 Our innovations contribute to the efficient exploration and use of renewable energy, hydrocarbons, raw materials and subsurface storage.

 We are happy to announce EAGE 's second conference on Energy Transition, in Strassbourg, France.
 We are happy to receive you abstracts on Geothermal, Energy Storage, CO2 Storage and Cross Use & Synergies and Solutions, Society & Government, with Chris being a committee member.
 Information on the first GET can be obtained here.to EAGE GET 2020 conference

 Our research on industrial resources strategies and resilient supply chains, followed by a podium discussion, are presented at the annual congress on resources efficiency Baden-Württemberg.
 The movie can be viewed here.
 This brings together about 2000 participants from industry, politics, associations and science.
 The booklet can be downloaded here.